LS-Lab/KeYmaeraX-release/README.md

 #### FAQ: Run Problems

-If running `java -jar keymaerax.jar` results in the error `Invalid or corrupt jarfile` then update to Java 1.8 and to Mathematic 10+.
+If running `java -jar keymaerax.jar` results in the error `Invalid or corrupt jarfile` then update to Java 1.8 and to Mathematica 10+.
 If you need to use an earlier version of Java or Mathematica, you can also run KeYmaera X via

     java -Xss20M -cp keymaerax.jar KeYmaeraX